ldesousa/HexAsciiBNF/README.md

 Description
 --------------------------------------------------------------------------------------

-Defines a syntax for the encoding of hexagonal grids in ASCII text files.
+Defines a grammar to encode hexagonal grids in ASCII text files.

 Please consult the BNF file for the exact meaning of each parameter.